btcpayserver/btcpayserver-doc/Payjoin-spec.md

 ### Blockchain analytics heuristics affected by our implementation <a name="heuristics"></a>

-Our implementation of payjoin is breaking the following blockchain:
+Our implementation of payjoin is breaking the following blockchain heuristics:

 * Common inputs heuristics.

-Because payjoin is mixing the inputs or the sender and receiver, this heuristic becomes unreliable.
+Because payjoin is mixing the inputs of the sender and receiver, this heuristic becomes unreliable.

 * Change identification from scriptPubKey type heuristics.

 When Alice pays Bob, if Alice is using P2SH but Bob's deposit address is P2WPKH, the heuristic would assume that the P2SH output is the change address of Alice.
-This is however a now broken assumption, as the payjoin receiver has the freedom to mislead analytics by purposefully changing the invoice's address in the payjoin transaction.
+This is now however a broken assumption, as the payjoin receiver has the freedom to mislead analytics by purposefully changing the invoice's address in the payjoin transaction.

-If Bob's original address is P2WPKH and Alice is sending from P2SH, then Bob can change the receiving address in the payjoin transaction to be P2SH.
-Preventing the use of this heuristic.
+If Bob's original address is P2WPKH and Alice is sending from P2SH, then Bob can change the receiving address in the payjoin transaction to be P2SH, preventing the use of this heuristic.

 Alternatively, if the original address of Bob is P2WPKH and Alice is also P2WPKH, Bob can change the receiving address in the payjoin to P2SH.
 The heuristic would wrongfully identify the payjoin's receiving address as the change address of the transaction.

 * Change identification from round change amount

 If Alice pays Bob, she might be tempted to pay him a round amount, like `1.23000000 BTC`.
-When this happen, blockchain analysis often identify the output without the round amount as the change of the transaction.
+When this happens, blockchain analysis often identify the output without the round amount as the change of the transaction.

 For this reason, during a [spare change](#spare-change) situation, we randomly round the amount in the output added by the receiver to the payjoin transaction.